yarden-livnat/re-cyclus/README.md

 `make dev`

 This will set up the development environment.
-* Creates two additional directories
-	* ./services - micoservices codes from github
+* create ./services directory and clone the micoservices projects from github
-	* ./repositories - local data repositories for the various services)
+* create ./repositories directory where the services will maintain their data for debuging purposes
-* clone the micoservices git repositories in services/
-* set up repositories/

-Next, you must configure the environment
+* asks for an admin passpord for mongodb service

 ### Production environment
 `make setup`

-Next, you must configure the environment

-### Configuration

-The configuration files are in ./env

-You need to setup a password for the mongo db in datastore.env and datastore

 ## Running

 ### Option 1: Run on local machine using docker-compose